46km Arcadian Thames

 Chiswick House

-Out of the Estate’s gates, there’s a traffic-free path down to the river and across Chiswick bridge.
+Out of the Estate’s gates, you take a traffic-free path down to the river and cross Chiswick bridge.
 Willows wave in the breeze, poplars whisper.
-Scullers oar their flimsy craft and over the water picture-perfect Georgian town houses line the river bank.
+Scullers oar their flimsy craft across the water, picture-perfect Georgian town houses line the river bank.
 Riding on the compact cycle-path, one seems to drift along with the tide of the river, rather than ride.
 It is very lovely.

 Kew Palace